alexqfredrickson/notes/aws/aws.md

 #### Elastic Network Interfaces

 Elastic network interfaces are virtual network cards for VPCs.
+These are attached to EC2 instances launched in a particular availability zone.
+Each has a private IP address associated with the subnet that it sits in.
+They cannot be moved across subnets.
+They can be attached or unattached from EC2 instances freely.

 If multiple network interfaces are attached to an instance (in different subnets or different VPCs), the instance is said to be "dual-homed".